 Has the Ergonomics Risk Screen ERS been conducted for the project?

 The ERS results help you to identify potential ergonomics issues to focus on as you conduct your ergonomics design process.
-An ERS can be used in the redesign of an existing workstation but we also use it in the planning phase of brand new designs.
-Many times you will have enough information you will be able to conduct tabletop Ergonomics Risk Screens.
+An ERS can be used in the redesign of an existing workstation, but we also use it in the planning phase of brand new designs.
+Many times, you will have enough information to be able to conduct tabletop Ergonomics Risk Screens.
 This information is valuable to help make informed decisions about needed changes in the design before it becomes steel and plastic.
 Turns out it is much easier to make changes when the information is still digital!